sourcegraph/handbook/content/departments/cloud/index.md

 ### When to offer a Cloud Instance

-> NOTE: Please first read [the customer-facing managed instance documentation](https://docs.sourcegraph.com/admin/install/managed) to understand what managed instances are and what we provide.
+> [!NOTE] Please first read [the customer-facing managed instance documentation](https://docs.sourcegraph.com/admin/install/managed) to understand what managed instances are and what we provide.

 See below for the SLAs and Technical implementation details (including Security) related to managed instances.